Prasanta Chandra Mahalanobis: Mahalanobis distance

 Mahalanobis distance is one of the most widely used metrics to find how much a point diverges from a distribution, based on measurements in multiple dimensions.
 It is widely used in the field of cluster analysis and classification.
 It was first proposed by Mahalanobis in 1930 in context of his study on racial likeness.
 From a chance meeting with Nelson Annandale, then the director of the Zoological Survey of India, at the 1920 Nagpur session of the Indian Science Congress led to Annandale asking him to analyse anthropometric measurements of Anglo-Indians in Calcutta.
 Mahalanobis had been influenced by the anthropometric studies published in the journal Biometrika and he chose to ask the questions on what factors influence the formation of European and Indian marriages.
 He wanted to examine if the Indian side came from any specific castes.
-He used the data collected by Annandale and the caste-specific measurements made by Herbert Risley to come up with the conclusion that the sample represented a mix of Europeans mainly with people from Bengal and Punjab but not with those from the Northwest Frontier Provinces or from Chhota Nagpur.
+He used the data collected by Annandale and the caste-specific measurements made by Herbert Hope Risley to come up with the conclusion that the sample represented a mix of Europeans mainly with people from Bengal and Punjab but not with those from the Northwest Frontier Provinces or from Chhota Nagpur.
 He also concluded that the intermixture more frequently involved the higher castes than the lower ones.
 This analysis was described by his first scientific article in 1922.
 During the course of these studies he found a way of comparing and grouping populations using a multivariate distance measure.
 This measure, denoted "D^{2}" and now eponymously named Mahalanobis distance, is independent of measurement scale.
 Mahalanobis also took an interest in physical anthropology and in the accurate measurement of skull measurements for which he developed an instrument that he called the "profiloscope".